ChasinSpin/TSlotBroughtonMount/README.md

 * Hobby Knife
 * Hacksaw with Metal Blade
 * Drill
-* Metal File or Belt Sander
+* Metal File or Coarse Belt Sander
 * Coarse Sand Paper
 * Superglue
 * Pliers
 * 3mm Allen Key

 ### Instructions

+##### Important: Fine aluminum dust created by sanding, cutting, and filing can combust and be an explosion hazard when provided with an ignition source.
+Clean the workarea frequently and avoid ignition sources.

 **Coming Soon**